Pregnancy insider blog

 So many people had commented on how 'huge' I was, I was looking forward to having my bump measured to see if there was any merit in their comments

 Turns out there wasn't.
 Hardly surprising.
 I think people forget just how 'huge' you are right at the end!
 You're meant to measure a cm for every week you are.
 I measured 26cm but I was 25 weeks and 6 days so that made perfect sense.

 I had my usual urine and blood pressure tests.
 My blood pressure was a little high so this will need to be monitored.
-I'm not worrying about it at the moment.
-She also tried to listen to baby's heart beat but she was wiggling around so much we could hear it for a couple of seconds and then she'd move.
+I'm not worried about it at the moment.
+She also tried to listen to baby's heartbeat but she was wiggling around so much we could hear it for a couple of seconds and then she'd move.
 Naughty baby.